moj-analytical-services/user-guidance/source/documentation/airflow.md

 #### `Dockerfile`

 A `Dockerfile` is a text file that contains the commands used to build a Docker image.
+A Docker image is the code to create a well-defined, self-contained virtual computer.
 You can see an [example Dockerfile](https://github.com/moj-analytical-services/template-airflow-python/blob/master/Dockerfile) in the Airflow template.

 You can use the same Docker image for multiple tasks by using an environment variable to call different scripts as in this [example](https://github.com/moj-analytical-services/airflow-magistrates-data-engineering/blob/58ac895abb8a87208f7b6b33426883b2b0e1dba4/Dockerfile#L19).